 back

-How long does a credit card payment take to process
+How long does it take to process a credit card payment?

 how long does a credit card payment take to process

-If you are making your credit card payment last minute, you may be wondering, “How long does a credit card payment take to process?”
-Depending on factors like the method of payment you choose, your credit card issuer, and the time of day you submitted your payment, you may find it takes anywhere from one business day to 72 hours (the equivalent of three business days) in order to fully process payments for credit cards.
+Depending on factors like the method of payment you choose, your credit card issuer, and the time of day you submitted your payment, you may find it takes anywhere from one business day to 72 hours (the equivalent of three business days) in order to fully process payments for credit cards.1

 How Does Credit Card Payment Processing Work?